 - Volkswagen’s Pledge program allows qualifying buyers financing through the VW credit center to waive up to six payments if they lose their job.
 You won’t pay any extra for the protection.
 However, you must be unemployed for over 30 days before you’re credited with a benefit up to $750, and job losses within 90 days of buying won’t count.

 - Ford’s Buyback program lets you return your 2019–2021 model financed through Ford within one year if you lose your job.
 You’ll be credited the vehicle’s current value according to the National Automobile Dealers Association (NADA) after taking out any amount you owe.
 If you owe money beyond the car’s value, you can get up to $15,000 waived to help pay off your car loan.

-Car makers still are enticing buyers with 0% APR financing deals, deferred payments or $1,000 to $6,000 cash back for buying certain models.
-Brands that are offering deals on new cars:
+Car makers still are enticing buyers with 0% APR financing deals, deferred payments and cash back for buying certain models.
+Brands that are offering deals on new cars include:

 Photo: Getty Images